cozy/cozy-stack/docs/CONTRIBUTING.md

 -   What did happen instead?
 -   What is the version of the Cozy Stack?

-You can also use the [`cozy-stack bug`](cli/cozy-stack_bug.md) command to open the form to report issue prefilled with some useful system informations.
+You can also use the [`cozy-stack tools bug`](cli/cozy-stack_bug.md) command to open the form to report issue prefilled with some useful system informations.

 ## Pull Requests